Galapagos Unbound - Signature Tour | Galapagos Unbound

 Packing List

-The packing list outlined below is meant to serve as a guide to help you plan, prepare and outfit yourself for your upcoming travels.
-We have provided our best recommendations and suggestions.
-These suggestions are broken down by your tour type and are based on the outlined itinerary, the geographic region, our knowledge of the Galapagos, and our personal experience.
-We hope you find this list helpful, use it as a guide and feel free to amend it with your favorite travel items too!
+The packing list below is designed to help you plan, prepare, and outfit yourself for your upcoming Galapagos adventure.
+Our recommendations and suggestions are tailored to your tour type, based on the outlined itinerary, the unique geographic region, and our extensive knowledge of the Galapagos Islands.
+We encourage you to use this list as a guide and customize it with your favorite travel essentials!

 Gear Provided by Adventure Unbound

-Adventure Unbound provides all necessary equipment for your selected tour.
-This includes all necessary camping equipment for your tour: tent, cot, sleeping pad, sheets, and pillow with pillow case.
-In addition to all the necessary equipment for kayaking and snorkeling: personal flotation devices (PFDs), paddles, kayaks, and one 10L dry bag to serve as your day bag.
+Adventure Unbound supplies all necessary equipment for your tour, including camping gear such as a tent, cot, sleeping pad, sheets, and a pillow with a pillowcase.
+For kayaking and snorkeling, you'll be provided with personal flotation devices (PFDs), paddles, kayaks, and one 10L dry bag for your day bag.

-• Inter-island flights are limited to 25 pounds baggage per person.
+1. Inter-island flights have a baggage limit of 25 pounds per person.

 Galapagos Unbound provided 10L dry bag